lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/raven.md

 - I do like shiny things, and will happily take something valuable from someone I deem doesn't need it, though I try to leave something else in return.
 - She's a bit of a show-off (like a bird) and will sometimes be a bit extra when its unneeded.
 - Strong distrust of domesticated animals (cats, cows, horses).
+- Will do anything for a pretty face.

 ### Stats